|

 Oatmeal

-Raisin Cookies: Preheat oven to 350 degrees F (177 degrees C) with oven rack
+Raisin Cookies: Preheat your oven to 350 degrees F (180 degrees C).
+Line two baking

 In the bowl of

-your electric mixer (or with a hand mixer), cream the butter and sugars until
+your electric mixer (or with a hand mixer), beat the butter until smooth.
+Then

 creamy and smooth (about 2 - 3 minutes).
-Add the eggs, one at a time, beating
+Scrape down the sides of your

-after each addition.
-Beat in the vanilla extract.
+then beat in the second egg, along with the vanilla extract.
 In a separate bowl, whisk

 together the flour, baking soda, salt, and ground cinnamon.
-Add the flour
+Add this mixture to

-mixture to the creamed mixture and beat until incorporated.
+the batter and beat until incorporated.
 Stir in the rolled

 oats and raisins.